serge1peshcoff/selenium-go-conditions/README.md

 ### How to use it (aka example)

 First you `import "github.com/serge1peshcoff/selenium-go-conditions"`, and then you use `conditions` package.
-See `example.go` for more real-life example.
+See `examples/example.go` for more real-life example.

 ## Contribution